CoMPLEX Research Associate in Biomacromolecules/Computational Biomedicine, - Ref:1424763

 Duties and Responsibilities

-The 2020 Science programme; a joint collaboration between UCL, Oxford University and Microsoft Research Cambridge, now into its second year at UCL, is focused on producing a new generation of highly computational natural scientists and tool builders able to apply and develop novel mathematical, statistical or computational approaches to tackle fundamental problems in natural science.
+The 2020 Science programme; a joint collaboration between UCL, Oxford University and Microsoft Research Cambridge, now into its fourth year at UCL, is focused on producing a new generation of highly computational life scientists able to apply and develop novel mathematical, statistical or computational approaches to tackle fundamental problems in the life sciences, broadly conceived.

-Two new posts under the 2020 Science programme, funded for 24 months in the first instance, will join existing Research Associates based in CoMPLEX.
+A new post under the 2020 Science programme, funded for 24 months in the first instance, will join existing Research Associates based in CoMPLEX.
 The programme is funded by the EPSRC in association with Microsoft Research.

-Suitable candidates will be highly motivated researchers with a PhD in a relevant area of science, such as: mathematical or computational biology, computational chemistry, computational neuroscience, computer science or biology.
-Research experience of mathematical or computational modelling of complex natural systems is essential, as well as the ability to conduct and complete research projects, as witnessed by published peer-reviewed work.
-The post-holders are expected to be exceptional early-stage scientists who will apply for further research fellowship funding during the period of the award.
-Applicants will be expected to demonstrate experience in the modelling and analysis of complex natural systems appropriate to the individual projects.
+Suitable candidates will be highly motivated researchers with a PhD in a relevant area of science, using mathematical, statistical or computational techniques in one or several areas of the life sciences.
+Research experience of modelling of complex natural systems is essential, as well as the ability to conduct and complete research projects, as witnessed by published peer-reviewed work.
+The post holder is expected to be an exceptional early career scientist who will apply for further research fellowship funding during the period of the award.
 Experience of analysing and incorporating experimental data into computational models, and proficiency in programming on higher end computing resources would be beneficial.

-A job description and person specification can be accessed via the link at the bottom of this page.
+A Job Description & Person Specification can be accessed at the bottom of the page.

 To apply for the vacancy please click on the ‘Apply Now’ link below.